-UI Element Essential Information Are you using a self-signed certificate?
+UI Element Essential Information certificate?
 Check this check box if the syslog server uses a self-signed certificate.
 Click Choose to search and locate the self-signed certificate for the syslog server.

 Configuring the Remote Syslog Server

 Prior to enabling audit logging, you must create a configuration file on the remote syslog server to categorize different log files into separate files.
 You could create a file titled hx-audit.conf in the /etc/syslog-ng/conf.d directory.